Urinary Incontinence in Children

 Etiology of Urinary Incontinence In Children

-Urinary incontinence in children has different causes and treatments than urinary incontinence in adults.
-Although some abnormalities cause both nocturnal and diurnal incontinence, etiology typically varies depending on whether incontinence is nocturnal or diurnal, as well as primary or secondary.
-Most primary incontinence is nocturnal (ie, enuresis) and not due to an organic disorder.
-Enuresis can be divided into monosymptomatic (occurring only during sleep) and complex (other abnormalities are present, such as diurnal incontinence and/or urinary symptoms).
+Although some abnormalities cause both nighttime and daytime incontinence, the etiology typically varies depending on whether incontinence is during nighttime or daytime, as well as primary or secondary.
+Most primary incontinence occurs at night (ie, enuresis) and not secondary to an organic disorder.

 Enuresis

-• Maturational delay
+• Maturational or developmental delay

 • Functionally small bladder capacity (the bladder is not actually small but contracts before it is completely full)